PreK - 8th Grade

 Time4Learning is so effective that very little intervention is required.
 This works great if you're homeschooling multiple children.

-Students are considered to be homeschooled if their parents reported them as being schooled at home instead of at a public or private school for at least part of their education and if their part-time enrollment in public or private schools did not exceed 25 hours a week.
-Students who were schooled at home only because of a temporary illness were not included as homeschoolers.
-DOE's National Centers for Statistics.
+Students are considered to be homeschooled if their parents reported them as being educated at home instead of at a public or private school for at least part of their education, and if their part-time enrollment in public or private schools did not exceed 25 hours a week.
+Students who were schooled at home only because of a temporary illness were not included as homeschoolers in DOE's National Centers for Statistics.
 Lets consider what this means.

 What about kids in umbrella schools?
-In Florida, for instance, families can homeschool but must provide a certain amount of direct reporting including an annual evaluation to their school district.
+In Florida, for instance, families can homeschool, but they must provide a certain amount of direct reporting.
+This includes an annual evaluation sent to their local school district.
 One very popular method of avoiding these responsibilities is to enroll your student in an Umbrella School (or Cover School).
 The family has now legally enrolled their child in a private school and has no reporting requirements to the state.

 What about publicly supported homeschools?
-In California and Alaska and Florida, there are now "homeschool charter schools" and "homeschool public schools", a mind-bending set of new combinations.
-Essentially, the homeschool charter schools get the funds ("full time student equivalents) from the state to take responsibility for the children's education.
+In states like California, Alaska, and Florida, there are now "homeschool charter schools" and "homeschool public schools," a mind-bending set of new combinations.
+Essentially, the homeschool charter schools get the funds ("full time" student equivalents) from the state to take responsibility for the children's education.
 Then, they enroll students and provide distance education.
 In Florida, the state itself has opened a distance learning virtual school (Florida Virtual School) that provides homeschool education, but these students are not counted as homeschoolers in the homeschool statistics.

 My children's favorite part of the day is their time on Time4Learning.
 This is the easiest and most consistently productive program we've used!